keithbsmiley-other/emilysite/_posts/2021-4-29-efficient-breathing-breath-retention.md

 We can also breathe more efficiently by inhaling and exhaling into our bellies rather than our chests.
 Diaphragmatic breathing can help trigger the parasympathetic nervous system, and fill all five lobes in our lungs.
 This can not only help us breath more efficiently in relation to your resting metabolic rate, but also when you are exercising.
 In fact, nasal breathing diaphragmatically is more effective than mouth breathing diaphragmatically.

 We also learned that holding our breath consciously and with intention has several psychological and physiological benefits.
 Holding our breath can actually help prevent panic attacks from becoming full-blown, and can help ease asthma and COPD through teaching our central chemoreceptors—a basic function of all living organisms—to calm the f down.
-It’s called carbon dioxide therapy, and it’s been around since the at least the ancient Romans (and prior due to the breathing techniques found ancient yogic texts).
+It’s called carbon dioxide therapy, and it’s been around since at least the ancient Romans (and earlier due to the breathing techniques found ancient yogic texts).

 Lastly, we discussed the freeze response and breath holding.
 Again, breath holding during a freeze response is actually an unconscious act.
 Therefore, being in a “frozen” state can be extremely detrimental to our health.
 The frozen states occurs when we feel trapped, and our body prepares us for a traumatic experience.
 We can feel this in traumatic experiences such as sexual assault or a home invasion, when we believe there’s a monster in our closet, *or* when called on in class, or speaking publicly.